-22. At the March 2022 valuation, the Fund was assessed to have a minimal surplus and a funding level of 100%.
-Deficit recovery contributions have been certified for the majority of employers but any returns in excess of the discount rate will help to improve funding position for the Fund and support contribution rates.
-The Fund therefore sets its asset allocation to target an annual return rate of 5.5%.

-23. The agreed asset allocation ranges for the Fund are shown below, along with the Fund's long term strategic target allocations.
+- 21. At the March 2022 valuation, the Fund was assessed to have a minimal surplus and a funding level of 100%.
+Deficit recovery contributions have been certified for the majority of employers but any returns in excess of the discount rate will help to recover the Fund to a fully funded position.
+The Fund therefore sets its asset allocation to target an annual return rate of 5.7%. - 22.
+The agreed asset allocation ranges for the Fund are shown below, along with the Fund's long term strategic target allocations.